 Similar to the other parcels, the southern portion of the Burroughs parcel would be managed as a mix of marsh habitats, each of which would be connected by an independent tidal channel network to Little Dutch Slough.
-The northern portion of the Burroughs parcel would be preserved and enhanced as irrigated pasture to provide foraging habitat for Swainson's hawk (Buteo swainsoni) and other bird species.
+The northern portion of the Burroughs parcel would be preserved and enhanced as irrigated pasture to provide foraging habitat for Swainson's hawk (Buteo swainsont) and other bird species.
 Management activities in this area (grazing and mowing) would favor native plants and trees.
 Where possible nest trees would be preserved in place with additional trees planted in the first year of Project construction to supplement potential nesting trees affected by restoration activities.
 A toe ditch would also be excavated along the northwest corner of the Burroughs parcel to improve drainage and mosquito abatement in the irrigated pasture (Figure 3-3).

-The Project would also include a number of levee and infrastructure improvement components, including construction of new flood protection levees along the eastern and southern restoration area boundaries; relocation and replacement of outboard levee armoring adjacent to the Emerson and Gilbert parcels to improve public safety, long-term stability, and flood protection; construction of upland transition zones between flood protection levee segments and tidal marsh areas; and relocation of ISD's effluent pipeline from the toe of the Marsh Creek levee to beneath the crown of the levee.
+The Project would also include a number of levee and infrastructure improvement components, including construction of new flood protection levees along the eastern and southern restoration area boundaries; relocation and replacement of outboard levee armoring adjacent to the Emerson and Gilbert parcels to improve public safety, long-term stability, and flood protection; construction of upland transition zones between flood protection levee segments and tidal marsh areas; and purchase of the Marsh Creek levee from the Contra Costa Flood Control and Water Conservation District followed by relocation of ISD's effluent pipeline from the toe of the Marsh Creek levee to beneath the crown of the levee.
 Non-flood protection levee segments would generally be planted with riparian and native vegetation, with plantings dependent on the function and purpose of the levee (Figure 3-3).